awolfe95/MechaCar_Statistical_Analysis/README.md

 * The t-test performed on Lot 1's PSI had a p-value of 1, which is higher than the signifigance level of .05 and thus the two means are statistically similar. (https://github.com/awolfe95/MechaCar_Statistical_Analysis/blob/main/t-test%20images/lot1_ttest.png)
 * The t-test performed on Lot 2's PSI had a p-value of .61, which is higher than the signifigance level of .05 and thus the two means are statistically similar. (https://github.com/awolfe95/MechaCar_Statistical_Analysis/blob/main/t-test%20images/lot2_ttest.png)
 * The t-test performed on Lot 3's PSI had a p-value of .04, which is less than the signifigance level of .05 and thus the two means are not statistically similar. (https://github.com/awolfe95/MechaCar_Statistical_Analysis/blob/main/t-test%20images/lot3_ttest.png)

+## Study Design: MechaCar vs Competition
+* One way to compare the performance of MechaCars and other competitors is the average miles per gallon their cars get.
+This would indicate how efficient MechaCars are compared to other cars.
+* The null hypothesis for this experiment would be that the there is no difference between the average miles per gallon that MechaCars get comapred to another competitor brand's cars.
+The alternative hypthesis could be that MechaCars get an average 2 more miles per gallon than another competitors average miles per gallon.
+* To test this, I would use a two-sample t-Test to see if there is a difference between the distribution means of the two sample groups.
+* I would need the miles per gallon column from the MechaCars data.
+Additionally, I would need to chose a competitor and get their car data, including each cars miles per gallon.